 Things To Avoid If You Feel Dizzy When Stretching

 When feeling dizzy during a stretch becomes too uncomfortable, trying to compensate by moving faster or deeper will have a negative impact on your form and strength, which could make the situation worse and, in some situations, result in injury or even more excessive muscular strain.
+It may take longer for fluid levels to recover after a workout and for muscles to mend themselves if a muscle is stretched more frequently than once per week.

 Measures To Take If You Get Lightheaded When Stretching